KTangg/CS50AI/README.md

 ### Pagerank
 - Create an Algorithm to rank page base on link from another page
 - PageRank algorithm was created by Google’s co-founders (including Larry Page, for whom the algorithm was named)

+### Heredity
+- Write an AI to assess the likelihood that a person will have a particular genetic trait